google/zetasql/docs/one-pager.md

 Identifiers are names that are associated with columns, tables, and other database objects.

-Identifiers must begin with a letter or an underscore.
++  Identifiers must begin with a letter or an underscore character.
-Subsequent characters can be letters, numbers, or underscores.
-Quoted identifiers are identifiers enclosed by backtick (`) characters and can contain any character, such as spaces or symbols.
-However, quoted identifiers cannot be empty.
-[Reserved Keywords](#reserved_keywords) can only be used as identifiers if enclosed by backticks.
++  Subsequent characters can be letters, numbers, or underscores.
++  Identifiers can be enclosed by backtick (`) characters to create quoted identifiers.
+    +  Quoted identifiers can contain any character, such as spaces or symbols.

-Syntax (defined here as a regular expression):

-<code>[A-Za-z\_][A-Za-z\_0-9]\*</code>

-Examples:
+    +  Quoted identifiers cannot be empty.
+    +  Quoted identifiers have the same escape sequences as [string literals][string-literals].
++  Both identifiers and quoted identifiers are case insensitive, with some nuances.
+See [Case Sensitivity][case-sensitivity] for further details.
++  [Reserved Keywords](#reserved_keywords) can only be used as quoted identifiers.
++  Table name identifiers have additional syntax to support dashes (-) when referenced in`FROM` and `TABLE` clauses.

+**Examples**

+These are valid identifiers:

 ```
 Customers5
 _dataField1
 ADGROUP
+`tableName~`
 ```

-Invalid examples:
+These are invalid identifiers:

 ```
 5Customers